-CPTN206 Server-Side Scripting Using PHP 3 Credits
+Server-Side Scripting Using PHP

 The student is introduced to the fundamentals of server side scripting in a web server based environment.
 This course focuses on the fundamentals needed to design and create dynamic and interactive HTML/XHTML pages that access information on the server.
 Students learn to design and develop applications for use in an intranet/internet environment.
-Prerequisite: CPTN103, CPTN161
+Prerequisite: CSCI103N, CSCI161N.

-CPTN207 Database Design and Management 3 Credits
+Database Design and Management

 This course is an introduction to database design and management.
 The students will be introduced to the following topics: database environment, the database development process, including information architecture and system planning, database analysis, database planning and design, the relational theory and terminology as well as normalization.
 The course will also introduce the student to CASE tools and their uses in the database development process.
 Additionally the course will study the Structured Query Language (SQL).
 Students will apply their knowledge with hands-on projects designed to teach the intricacies of database design.
-Prerequisite: CPTN161, or prior knowledge of a programming language as approved by Program Director.
+Prior knowledge of a programming language as approved by the Program Coordinator is required.

-CPTN208 Perl Programming 3 Credits
+Perl Programming